-For budding female entrepreneurs who have little or no cash to start a business, things might not come as easily as the do for their male peers.
+For budding women entrepreneurs who have little or no cash to start a business, things might not come as easily as they do for their male peers.
 Banks, investors, and lenders, in general, can be harder on women business owners when it comes to loan requirements and approval ratings than they are on men.
 In fact, men, in general, often receive more cultural support and encouragement from society to just "go for it" than women.

 But take heart, there are plenty of money-making opportunities that can at least provide supplemental income which can help you set aside your own start-up funds for a larger, more sustainable business later on down the road.
 Even though most people know that it takes money to make money, the biggest investment in a new business is often your time and passion.